hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-Crypto-Stack/AUTOSAR-Module-Crypto-Driver.md

 * Synchronous and asynchronous processing, and,
 * `START-UPDATE-FINISH` operation mode(s), of which multiple may be requested at once.

-The following is the state machine of a job.
+The following is the state machine of a job [3].

 ![[AUTOSAR-Crypto-Driver-Job-State-Machine.png|600]]